Yami baito

-Yami Baito (闇バイト) is a term used for recruitments of civilians for criminal activities in Japan, often promising high pay for an easy job.
-The recruitments take place in Social media and Employment websites.
-The Japanese police has warned that people recruited through these methods are forced to provide personal information and are often "disposed after use", and are rarely actually paid.
+Yami baito (闇バイト) is a term used for recruitment of people without previous criminal involvement for criminal activities in Japan, often promising high pay for an easy job.
+The recruitments, often by tokuryū groups, take place on social media and employment websites.
+The Japanese police has warned that people recruited through these methods are forced to provide personal information, are often "disposed after use" and are rarely actually paid.

 Description

-Recruitment messages for Yami Baito are usually found in social media platforms such as Twitter and Employment websites, promising claims such as high pay, and easy job.
-The Japanese police warns that these claims are false, and criminal organizations, or Yakuza use people recruited via these methods as disposable pawns.
-People who are being recruited are usually asked for personal information, such as Identity documents, which are later used for threats of harm when the recruited person refused to cooperate.
+Recruitment messages for yami baito are usually found on social media platforms such as Twitter and employment websites, promising high pay and easy jobs.
+The Japanese police warns that these promises are false, and criminal organizations, such as the yakuza, use people recruited via these methods as disposable.
+People who are recruited are usually asked for personal information, such as Identity documents, which are later used for threats of harm when the recruited person refused to cooperate.

-People recruited via these methods are usually young or under the age of 18.
-In 2023, 991 out of 2373 arrested for fraud were recruited from social media, and 763 out of 2373 were recruited by people they know.
+People recruited via these methods are usually young and even minors.
+In 2023, 991 out of 2,373 arrested for fraud were recruited from social media, and 763 out of 2,373 were recruited by people they know.

-Types of illegal jobs in Yami Baito includes drug trafficking, robbery (or driving for robbers), fraud, and SIM swap scam.
+Types of illegal yami baito jobs include drug trafficking, robbery (or driving for robbers), fraud, and SIM swap scams.

 Criminal cases and prevention

-From May 2022 to January 2023, a series of robberies, later named as Luffy robberies occurred using people recruited via social media, with several injured victims and a 90 year old woman killed during one of the robberies.
+From May 2022 to January 2023, a series of robberies, later named as Luffy robberies occurred using people recruited via social media, with several victims injured and a 90 year old woman killed during the robberies.

 A series of over 15 robberies, termed the Shutoken robberies, occurred in the Kantō region with 40 recruited people arrested from August 2024, continuing as of November 2024.

-A joint investigation headquarters was formed between Chiba, Kanagawa, and Saitama prefectural police forces in October 18, 2024 to prevent the series of Yami Baito robberies in the region.
+A joint investigation headquarters was formed between Chiba, Kanagawa, and Saitama prefectural police forces in October 18, 2024 to prevent the series of yami baito robberies in the region.

-In October 22, 2024, Shigeru Ishiba expressed willingness to include costs for anti Yami Baito recruitments in the 2025 budget.
+In October 22, 2024, Shigeru Ishiba expressed willingness to include costs for anti-yami baito recruitment in the 2025 budget.